wxn0brP/VQL/docs/permissions.md

     return false;
 });

-// Resolver 3: A function-based matcher for any field in a 'logs' collection const logsMatcher = (pathString) => pathString.startsWith('logs/');
+// Resolver 5: A function-based matcher for any field in a 'logs' collection const logsMatcher = (pathString, pathArray) => pathString.startsWith('logs/');
 resolverEngine.addResolver(logsMatcher, async (args) => {
     // Logic: Only admins can access anything in the logs. return args.user.role === 'admin';